-One way to combat that problem is to “hide” contact information, so when they get a pitch from you, they know you actually put in some effort to find their e-mail address and get in touch with them.
+One way to combat that problem is to “hide” their contact information, so when they get a pitch from you, they know you actually put in some effort to find the right email address.

-Luckily for all of us who need to do some blogger outreach from time to time, finding a contact information isn’t always that complicated.
-Let’s start with the most basic approach and move from there.
+The good news for all of us who need to do some blogger outreach from time to time, finding relevant contact information isn’t always that complicated and can be done without opting in for paid tools.

-Check their website
+1) Inspect their website

-Google is your friend
+2) Google is your friend

 …why wouldn’t I just google the contact info?
 Your question isn’t actually half bad.
-There’re a few tricks you can use to let Google help you.
+There are some “tricks” you can use to let Google help you.

-If you have trouble finding a contact page, write in the URL:
+If you have trouble finding the write for us page, write in the URL:

-Check their social network pages
+3) Check social network pages

 You searched their website/blog but contact info is nowhere to be found.
 The next step is to check their social network accounts.
 From our experience, one thing that is definitely worth checking out is the about section on their Facebook page as it quite often features a contact info.

 While it isn’t always the most relevant info (in a sense that the email isn’t checked by a person in charge of content), something is better than nothing.